Indium: Occurrence

 Indium is created by the long-lasting (up to thousands of years) s-process (slow neutron capture) in low-to-medium-mass stars (range in mass between 0.6 and 10 solar masses).
 When a silver-109 atom captures a neutron, it transmutes into silver-110, which then undergoes beta decay to become cadmium-110.
 Capturing further neutrons, it becomes cadmium-115, which decays to indium-115 by another beta decay.
 This explains why the radioactive isotope is more abundant than the stable one.
 The stable indium isotope, indium-113, is one of the p-nuclei, the origin of which is not fully understood; although indium-113 is known to be made directly in the s- and r-processes (rapid neutron capture), and also as the daughter of very long-lived cadmium-113, which has a half-life of about eight quadrillion years, this cannot account for all indium-113.

 Indium is the 68th most abundant element in Earth's crust at approximately 50 ppb.
 This is similar to the crustal abundance of silver, bismuth and mercury.
 It very rarely forms its own minerals, or occurs in elemental form.
-Fewer than 10 indium minerals such as roquesite (CuInS_{2}) are known, and none occur at sufficient concentrations for economic extraction.
+Fewer than 10 indium minerals such as roquesite (CuInS2) are known, and none occur at sufficient concentrations for economic extraction.
 Instead, indium is usually a trace constituent of more common ore minerals, such as sphalerite and chalcopyrite.
 From these, it can be extracted as a by-product during smelting.
 While the enrichment of indium in these deposits is high relative to its crustal abundance, it is insufficient, at current prices, to support extraction of indium as the main product.

 Different estimates exist of the amounts of indium contained within the ores of other metals.
 However, these amounts are not extractable without mining of the host materials (see Production and availability).
 Thus, the availability of indium is fundamentally determined by the rate at which these ores are extracted, and not their absolute amount.
 This is an aspect that is often forgotten in the current debate, e.g. by the Graedel group at Yale in their criticality assessments, explaining the paradoxically low depletion times some studies cite.